 NWPPA supports restoring the ability to advance refund municipal bonds.

 NWPPA supports the RUS and its mission of enabling the building and maintaining of essential electric infrastructure through the Electric Loan Program.

+NWPPA supports proposals that would allow repricing of RUS loans at current market rates.

 For RUS to remain a strong partner with eligible entities, NWPPA urges Congress to provide sufficient RUS loan levels and RUS lending for a full complement of generation including baseload, transmission, and distribution projects, and to make such loans eligible for refinancing.